iree-org/iree/docs/GetStarted/getting_started_windows_cmake.md

 [Ninja](https://ninja-build.org/) is a fast build system that you can use as a CMake generator.
 Download it from the
 [releases page](https://github.com/ninja-build/ninja/releases), extract
-somewhere, and it to your PATH.
+somewhere, and add it to your PATH.

 ### Install a Compiler